mcgregor-studio/christopher-mcgregor-capstone/README.md

  - Clear all tool
  - Upload personal/custom images to colour in
  - Download current image on canvas to computer
+ - Save image to user profile
  - Menu modal

  ## In Progress
- - Save image to user profile
+ - Load saved image from profile to canvas
  - Stamp tool
  - Cycle through images to colour